-Detailed information is available on the program's Web site at philosophy.unc.edu/undergraduate-program/the-ppe-minor.
+Detailed information is available on the program's Web site at ppe.unc.edu.

 Honors in Philosophy

-Students who have at least a 3.2 grade point average may be eligible to write an honors thesis during their senior year.
+Students majoring in philosophy who have at least a 3.3 grade point average and a 3.5 grade point average within the major may be eligible to write an honors thesis during their senior year.
 Students writing honors theses take two semesters of honors thesis coursework; PHIL 691H and 692H contribute toward fulfilling major requirements but cannot be applied toward a distribution area.
-Students registered for 691H or 692H will meet periodically as a group, organized by the director of undergraduate studies, to present and discuss their research in progress.
+Students registered for 692H will meet periodically as a group, organized by the director of undergraduate studies, to present and discuss their research in progress.
 Departmental approval is required.
 Interested students are encouraged to contact the director of undergraduate studies for more information.

 Undergraduate Philosophy Club